metron-labs/secrets-manager-old/sdk/javascript/packages/gcp/README.md

 ```

 ### Decrypt config
-We can decrypt the configuration file and revert it back to plaintext and save it indefault location if needed.
+We can decrypt the configuration file and revert it back to plaintext and save it in default location if needed.
 ```
   const storage = await new GCPKeyValueStorage(configPath,keyConfig,gcpSessionConfig).init();
   await storage.decryptConfig(keyConfig2);
 ```

+## Logging
+We support logging for the AWS KSM integration.
+Supported log levels are as follows
+* trace
+* debug
+* info
+* warn
+* error
+* fatal
+All these levels should be accessed from the LoggerLogLevelOptions enum.
+If no log level is set, the default log level is info.
+We can set the logging level to debug to get more information about the integration.

 You're ready to use the KSM integration 👍
 Using the GCP KMS Integration